jhwcn/BlazorUnmarshalledCanvas/README.md

 By extending the Canvas2d class, the drawing code can be better organized, and the performance can be improved further.

 # Size of the Canvas
-To adjust the size of canvas in HTML is surprisingly difficult.
+To adjust the size of the canvas in HTML is surprisingly difficult.
 Canvas actually has two kinds of "sizes", one is the size of the real canvas, another is the client size of the HTML control.

 To draw the canvas fullscreen,
 1) The control's size should be set to some percentage of the window, this can be done by using CSS.